TomoBabel/TomoBabel/docs/source/dev/writing_converters.rst

 Writing Converters
 ==================

-When adding a new converter for a sepcific program it should be put in a directory ``tomobabel/converters/<software_name>``.
+When adding a new converter for a specific program it should be put in a directory ``tomobabel/converters/<software_name>``.

 Converters should conform to the following guidelines: